 Instead of having to be activated in warm liquid first, it can be added as is when making the dough.

-It is more perishable than active dry yeast, lasting only 2 to 4 months at room temperature and for years in the freezer.
+It is more perishable than active dry yeast, lasting only 2 to 4 months at room temperature, but lasts for years if kept in the freezer.

 This is my favorite type of yeast to use because it lasts longer than fresh yeast, and you need less of it than active dry yeast.